 Run Completion

 When the analysis is finished, a pop-up will note “Run complete.
 Check your output folder for results.”
+During downloading of the Proximity Tool an output folder was automatically created in the tool directory.
+Check this output folder for the results.
 The Proximity Tool will output the demographic composition of the population surrounding each individual facility/location within the user specified radius, including for the run group as a whole, based on the following socio-economic groups:

 Total population,